microsoft/PowerToys/doc/gpo/README.md

 If you disable this setting, the utility will be always disabled and the user won't be able to enable it.

 If you don't configure this setting, users are able to disable or enable the utility.

+This policy has a higher priority than the policy "Configure global utility enabled state" and overrides it.

 ### Allow experimentation